Friday 24 to Sunday 26 June 2022

 In this Hilton hotel we can offer you a single room (for 1 person, a surcharge of €145 applies), a double room (one large bed for a couple or parent/child), or a twin bed room (2 single beds, for 2 friends sharing or for 2 solo travellers who would like to share and prevent paying for the single surcharge).
 Triple rooms, executives and suites are upon request.

 Room sharing option

 For 2 friends travelling together we can offer a comfortable twin room with 2 single beds.
-These rooms are also offered to our solo travellers who would rather not pay the surcharge for a single room.
+These rooms are also offered to our female solo travellers who would rather not pay the surcharge for a single room.
 We offer this free service for those travelling alone to share a room with another traveller.
 During the reservation process you can simply indicate you would like to stay in a twin room.
 You will not have to worry about finding a room partner; just book and we’ll do the rest.
-During the trip to Stockholm we namely introduce you to the other ladies and gentlemen who also would like to share a room.
-Of course we only offer single gender rooms.
-NOTE 1: we have only 1 male shared room available that we only guarantee until 31 December 2019.
-NOTE 2: each hotel has limited rooms available!
+During the trip to Stockholm we namely introduce you to the other ladies who also would like to share a room.
+Male rooms are upon request.